a “murder” hornet

 coral bleaching

-The emerald ash borer is a, green beetle that bores into ash trees to feed, killing the tree.
-Mild winters will allow green beetles native to Asia but introduced via jump dispersal to America and Europe to migrate north.
-They've already killed hundreds of million of ash trees across the US.
+is a beetle that bores into ash trees to feed, killing the tree.
+Mild winters are allowing these beetles introduced via jump dispersal to America to migrate north, killing hundreds of million of ash trees across the US.

 But what can I do?